15 Counterfactual Explanations

 From the two resulting groups, one with parents and one with children, we only want the best half using two sorting algorithms.
 The nondominated sorting algorithm sorts the candidates according to their objective values.
 If candidates are equally good, the crowding distance sorting algorithm sorts the candidates according to their diversity.

 Given the ranking of the two sorting algorithms, we select the most promising and/or most diverse half of the candidates.
-We use this set for the next generation and start again with the selection, recombination and mutation process.
-By repeating the steps over and over we hopefully approach a diverse set of promising candidates with low objective values.
-From this set we can choose those with which we are most satisfied, or we can give a summary of all counterfactuals by highlighting which and how often features have been changed.
+We use this set for the next generation and start again with the selection, recombination, and mutation process.
+By repeating the steps over and over, we hopefully approach a diverse set of promising candidates with low objective values.
+From this set, we can choose those with which we are most satisfied, or we can give a summary of all counterfactuals by highlighting which and how often features have been changed.

-9.3.2 Example
+Example

+The following example is based on the credit dataset example in Dandl et al. (2020).
+The German Credit Risk dataset can be found on the machine learning challenges platform kaggle.com.
 The authors trained a support vector machine (with radial basis kernel) to predict the probability that a customer has a good credit risk.
 The corresponding dataset has 522 complete observations and nine features containing credit and customer information.

 58 f unskilled free little 6143 48 car